elastic/helm-charts/filebeat/README.md

 # Filebeat Helm Chart

-This functionality is in beta status and may be changed or removed completely in a future release.
-Elastic will take a best effort approach to fix any issues, but beta features are not subject to the support SLA of official GA features.
+This functionality is in beta and is subject to change.
+The design and code is less mature than official GA features and is being provided as-is with no warranties.
+Beta features are not subject to the support SLA of official GA features.

 This helm chart is a lightweight way to configure and run our official [Filebeat docker image](https://www.elastic.co/guide/en/beats/filebeat/current/running-on-docker.html).